TheJoshue/Skript-1.8/README.md

 This GitHub fork of Skript is based on the SkriptLang fork, based on Mirreski's improvements, which were built on Njol's original Skript.

 ## Requirements
-Skript-1.8 requires **Spigot 1.8.8** (not Spigot 1.8.0, 1.8.3, ...) to work, and you heard it right, Bukkit does *not* work.
+Skript-1.8 requires **Spigot or Paper 1.8.8** (not 1.8.0 or 1.8.3 for example) and not just CraftBukkit.
 This fork is only available for Minecraft 1.8.
-Check above if you're looking for a version compatible with Minecraft 1.9+.
+Check above if you're looking for a version compatible with recent versions.
 Furthermore :

 - Some addons require a special version compatible with 1.8, see the [tutorial for addons](https://github.com/Matocolotoe/Skript-1.8/blob/master/tutorials/english/Addons.md).
 - If you were using Skript 2.2, your code needs to be slightly changed, see the [tutorial for scripts](https://github.com/Matocolotoe/Skript-1.8/blob/master/tutorials/english/Updates.md).